noveogroup-amorgunov/race-keys/README.md

 # Race keys game

-## todolist
+## @todolist

 - ~Move players and race store to mongoo from redis (In redis store only socketId -> userId)~
 - ~Rename room to race entiry in server~
 - ~Refactoring server actions, which send to client by socket.io~
 - ~Add component for preview race RacePreviewComponent~
-- Add component for race page
+- ~Add component for race page~
 - ~Add component for create new race~
-- Refactoring main (move logic to app) reducer and write game ducks
-- Add styles (try bulma-react)
+- ~Add styles (try bulma-react)~
-- Add car images
 - ~Fix: load race (if races is not loaded) and set currentRace~
 - ~Fix: load game state with races (?) new action (NOT NEEDED)~
+- Add car images
+- ~Refactoring main (move logic to app) reducer and~ write game ducks
 - Fix LEAVE_RACE if server is reloaded (uodate socket id)
+- Show authorized user IN_PROCESS races in main page
+- Move game logic to project
+- Collect uesrs stats
+- Add styles for RaceComponent

 ## Requirements